-- je suis capable de...
+- · je suis capable de...

 - J'ai acquis la compétence... (via l'UE...)

 - · je maîtrise tel outil

-The traditional Project Management part covers the main processes and knowledge area related to project management:

-- Define a project scope management, - Manage project time and costs management, - Identify project risk and quality management - Define a WBS - Build a planning using a Critical Path Method - Monitor and control a project during its whole life.
+The traditional Project Management part covers the main processes and knowledge area related to project management, such as project scope management, project time and costs management, project risk and quality management, etc. The notions of phases and project life cycle project are presented.
+During this part of the course, the students learn what is a WBS, how to build a planning, what is the Critical Path Method or how it is crucial to monitor and control a project during its whole life.

 The Agile part is based on the main agile processes: XP, Scrum and RAD.
-The first part covers : Values and Principles which are common to all agile processes.
+The first part covers Values and Principles which are common to all agile processes.
 Main notions about collaboration, cooperation and hierarchy are inspected.
 This course does not give a catalog of the different agile processes, but is constructed in order to take a step back.

-- How to manage and lead an agile team:

-- Identify the right organization

-- Organize a daily Meeting as a Scrum Master

-- Organize a retrospective as a Scrum Master

-- Organize a Sprint Planning Session

-- Organize a common and collective estimation
+We present how to manage and lead an agile team: which organization?
+Which roles and responsibilities?
+We focus on the leader and scrum master job.
+In a second time, we inspect the main aspects of project management: how to plan and to estimate?
+We develop the timebox and sprint notion, and we see how to have a common and collective estimation in order to organize the production of the user-stories in the Product and Sprint Backlogs.
+Finally, we inspect agile tracking and piloting.

-Project Management
+Traditional Project Management